StackMCP

 Docker MCP -- Container Management for FastAPI

-Author: Community | Tools: 14 | Setup: Zero-config (npx)
+Author: Docker | Tools: 14 | Setup: Zero-config (npx)

-Fourteen tools covering the full Docker lifecycle: container listing and inspection, start/stop operations, log viewing, image management, and volume/network operations.
-Your assistant can see what is running, check health, and read logs.
+Fourteen tools covering the full Docker lifecycle: container listing and inspection, start/stop, log viewing, image management, and volume/network operations.
+FastAPI's async nature means problems often manifest as connection pool exhaustion or timeout errors -- checking dependent service health is the first step.

 Configuration